 We chose Text as a straightforward example.
 You can choose the Element type that best fits your campaign design as long as you can add text inside it.

 2. Click on the Text Element you just added.

 3. Click on the Personalization tags drop-down list, located on the Text Parameters pop-up.

-4. Choose the Personalization Tag which you want to add to your newsletter design.
+4. Choose the Personalization Tag that you want to add to your newsletter design.

 If you utilize Personalization Tags (e.g. Recipient First Name, Email, etc), please note that those won't work on test campaigns, since tests like the one you've just sent don't go through to actual subscriber lists and the necessary information isn't available.
-Worry not, all personalization tags will be there when you actually dispatch your campaign to your eager subscribers.
+Don't worry, all personalization tags will be there when you actually dispatch your campaign to your eager subscribers.